abbbi/vircpt/README.md

 ## Start NBD export for a specific checkpoint

-To access the virtual machine checkpoint data, use the export
+To access the virtual machine disk image and checkpoint data, use the export
 parameter:

 ```